 George is a past President of the Onondaga County Bar Association and a former Chair of the Fifth Judicial District’s Committee on Character and Fitness.
 He has served on the boards of Legal Services of Central New York, the Onondaga County Bar Foundation, the Central New York Women's Bar Association and the Volunteer Lawyers Project of Onondaga County, Inc. While in practice George received numerous honors for his service in pro bono cases, and from 2007 to 2014 he was co-chair of the New York State Bar Association’s Committee on Access to Justice.
 From 2010 to 2016 he was a member of the Chief Judge's Permanent Commission on Access to Justice.
 In 2015, the "George H. Lowe Center for Justice" was dedicated, to house under "One Roof" the legal services organizations of Onondaga County.

 In 2007, George received the Onondaga County Bar Association’s Distinguished Lawyer Award.
 In 2012 the Northern District of New York's Federal Court Bar Association presented him with its James R. Duane Award for commitment to public service.
 In 2018, George was the recipient of the Hiscock Legal Aid Society's "Justice For All" award, for his "sustained engagements in promoting projects that serve Central New York's most marginalized residents."
 Also in 2012-2017, the New York State Bar Association designated George as an "Empire State Counsel" for his pro bono services.

-George is a faculty member with the Center for International Legal Studies, headquartered in Salzburg, Austria and he has taught courses on American Criminal Law in Odessa and Dniepropetrovsk, Ukraine, and in Pristina, Kosovo.
+George is a faculty member with the Center for International Legal Studies, headquartered in Salzburg, Austria and he has taught courses on American Criminal Law in Odessa and Dniepropetrovsk, Ukraine, in Pristina, Kosovo, and in Szczecin, Poland.